sourcehold/Sourcehold/README.md

 You will have to build the dependencies from source and the most convenient way is to use [vcpkg](https://docs.microsoft.com/en-us/cpp/build/vcpkg?view=msvc-160).
 This may take a long time, depending on your machine.
-Alterneratively you may install everything manually (not recommended).
+Alternatively you may install everything manually (not recommended).

 #### Quickstart